Scenic trails and the independence of two wheels await.

 Bike Train: Bringing your own bike to Toronto is made easier with bike transportation services available with VIA Rail and GO Transit.
 Certain conditions and travel times apply.
 Visit BikeTrain.ca.

 Waterfront Trail: Arrive by bike.
-This cross province multi-use trail traverses Toronto’s waterfront and can connect visiting cyclists to the city and downtown area.
-The 780 km trail starts in Niagara-on-the-Lake and ends east of Cornwall at the border of the Province of Quebec, with a large portion of the trail paved and off road.
+56 kilometres of this cross-province multi-use trail traverses Toronto’s waterfront and can connect visiting cyclists to the city and downtown area.
+The 1,800-kilometre trail follows Lake Huron, Lake Erie through Niagara to Lake Ontario and ends east of Cornwall at the border of the Province of Quebec.
 Visit WaterfrontTrail.org.